 The preferred fencing feature lets you specify how the fencing driver must determine the surviving subcluster.
 The preferred fencing solution makes use of a fencing parameter called node weight.
-VCS calculates the node weight based on online applications and system capacity details that you provide using specific VCS attributes, and passes to the fencing driver to influence the result of race for coordination points.
+VCS calculates the node weight based on online applications, system capacity, and site preference details that you provide using specific VCS attributes, and passes to the fencing driver to influence the result of race for coordination points.
 At the time of a race, the racer node adds up the weights for all nodes in the local subcluster and in the leaving subcluster.
 If the leaving subcluster has a higher sum (of node weights) then the racer for this subcluster delays the race for the coordination points.
 Thus, the subcluster that has critical systems or critical applications wins the race.

-The preferred fencing feature uses the cluster-level attribute PreferredFencingPolicy that takes the following race policy values:
+The preferred fencing feature uses the cluster-level attribute Preferred Fencing Policy that takes the following race policy values:

 - Disabled (default): Preferred fencing is disabled.
 When the PreferredFencingPolicy attribute value is set as Disabled, VCS sets the count based race policy and resets the value of node weight as 0. - System: Based on the capacity of the systems in a subcluster.
 If one system is more powerful than others in terms of architecture, number of CPUs, or memory, this system is given preference in the fencing race.
 When the PreferredFencingPolicy attribute value is set as System, VCS calculates node weight based on the system-level attribute FencingWeight.
-See System attributes on page 796. - Group: Based on the higher priority applications in a subcluster.
-The fencing driver takes into account the service groups that are online on the nodes in any subcluster.
-In the event of a network partition, the node with higher priority service groups is given preference in the fencing race.
-When the PreferredFencingPolicy attribute value is set as Group, VCS calculates node weight based on the group-level attribute Priority for those service groups that are active.
+See System attributes on page 836. - Group: Based on the higher priority applications in a subcluster.
+The fencing driver takes into account the service groups that are online on the nodes in any subcluster. - In the event of a network partition, I/O fencing determines whether the VCS engine is running on all the nodes that participate in the race for coordination points.
+If VCS engine is running on all the nodes, the node with higher priority service groups is given preference during the fencing race. - However, if the VCS engine instance on a node with higher priority service groups is killed for some reason, I/O fencing resets the preferred fencing node weight for that node to zero.
+I/O fencing does not prefer that node for membership arbitration.
+Instead, I/O fencing prefers a node that has an instance of VCS engine running on it even if the node has lesser priority service groups.